hinojosaad/hinojosaad.github.io/index.md

 You can take a look of my CV [here](https://github.com/hinojosaad/hinojosaad.github.io/blob/main/CV.pdf) (Uploaded July 2022)

 # Current Projects
-- [BCN_AIRE](https://github.com/hinojosaad/BCN_AIRE) Final Project for Data Science It Academy Certificate (Time Series Analysis)
+- [BCN_AIRE](https://github.com/hinojosaad/BCN_AIRE) Final Project for getting the Data Science It Academy Certificate (Time Series Analysis)
-- [Cancer de mama](https://github.com/hinojosaad/Cancer-de-mama-classificacio) Classification challenge proposed by Challenge for qualifying to the IT-Academy's and Decathlon Hackathon (Classification, in Catalan)

 # Finished Projects
 - [Talent_Squad-Data_Science](https://github.com/hinojosaad/Talent_Squad-Data_Science_I) :3rd_place_medal: 3rd place of the Talent Squad-Data Science Challenge (Classification, in Spanish)
+- [Cancer de mama](https://github.com/hinojosaad/Cancer-de-mama-classificacio) Classification challenge proposed by Challenge for qualifying to the IT-Academy's and Decathlon Hackathon (Classification, in Catalan)

 <!-- You can use the [editor on GitHub](https://github.com/hinojosaad/hinojosaad.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.